GLOSSARY OF TERMS

 Nodal galaxy cluster: the multi-branched galaxy aggregation that trapezoidal dodecahedron (cosmic cell).
 Each nodal galaxy cluster is the dense central region of a of a cosmic gravitation cell.

-the immense matter concentrations at the unit-universe vertices.
+the immense matter concentrations at the cosmic-cell vertices.
 There are basically two types: the tripodal and the quadrapodal structures.
 There are also hypothetical supernode structures.
-The types are characterized by the number of ‘arms’ (linear clusters) that meet at a vertex.
+The types are characterized by the number of ‘arms’ (filament-like clusters) that meet at a vertex.

 cosmology, normal gravity is the acceleration of aether flow towards scale, normal gravity acts in that portion of each cosmic-scale of our everyday experience.
 See